uilianries/imgui/Glossary.md

 **Root Window**: a top-level window created with `Begin()`.
 Child windows created with `BeginChild()` tend to share the same Root Window.

 **Widget**: (same as Item): a single ImGui element (e.g. a `ImGui::Button()` or `ImGui::Text()` call).

+## Widget Status Terms

+**Hovered**: Mouse is hovering the window hosting the widget + mouse position is the widget's bounding box.
+Some windows (popups/modals) frequently disable hovering on windows behind them.
+When keyboard or gamepad are being used, many widgets have IsItemHovered() return true when Focused.
+Only one widget can be Hovered at a given time.

+**Active**: Widget is being clicked on, edited, activated, dragged.
+Only one widget can be Active at a given time (generally set for a short amount of time while manipulating a widget).

+**Focused**: Widget is the last that been clicked on, or has been navigated to using keyboard or gamepad.
+Only one widget can be focused at a given time.

+**Visible**: Widget is within view: parent window is not collapsed, not tabbed out, and widget is within the visible scrolling region.

+**Edited**: Widget just changed the underlying value (generally set for 1 frame).

+**Activated**: Widget was just made active (action started) (generally set for 1 frame).

+**Deactivated**: Widget was just made inactive (action stopped) (generally set for 1 frame).

+**DeactivatedAfterEdit**: Widget was just made inactive and was in Edited state at least once during its Active state. (generally set for 1 frame).

 ## Docking Terms